Parenting a Child with Attention

 Don’t waste your emotional energy on self-blame - ADHD is a disorder in certain parts of the brain and is passed down in most cases.
 Bad parenting or a chaotic home does NOT cause ADHD.
 Focus on what is working so you have the strength to point out what isn’t.

 Ask for help - If you find yourself feeling drained, short tempered, or unhappy seeking help can do good for you and your child.
-As an HPSJ member you can call our partner, Carelon Behavioral Health (previously known as Beacon Health Options) 1.888.581.7526.
+As a Health Plan member you can obtain Behavioral Health Services at 1-888-581-7526 (PLAN) TTY 711.
 To learn more you can visit here.

-Call your school district – Know HPSJ member rights - These can be found here
+Call your school district – Know Health Plan member rights - These can be found here

 Understanding the ABCs of ADHD Medications with Max Wiznitzer, MD